New Book Claims Hillary Clinton’s 2016 Campaign Was Plagued By Bickering

 Clinton followed through on her promise too.
 The book claims Sullivan spent the next 30 minutes pretending to be Clinton, while she critiqued his performance.
 Every time Sullivan opened his mouth, Clinton would reportedly cut him off and snap back with a reply in the style of her Democratic primary rival Bernie Sanders.

-According to AOL, Allen and Parnes detail another occasion in which Clinton’s husband and former president Bill snapped at advisors over the direction of the campaign.
-Bill, who successfully won two terms in the White House prior to Hillary’s own political career was actively involved in his wife’s campaign, making several appearances on the trail with her.
+According to AOL, Allen and Parnes detail another occasion in which Clinton’s husband and former president Bill snapped at advisers over the direction of the campaign.
+Bill, who successfully won two terms in the White House prior to Hillary’s own political career, was actively involved in his wife’s campaign, making several appearances on the trail with her.

 “Voters want to hear about Hillary’s plans for the economy, and you’re not making that happen,” he allegedly said.
 “Now, do your damn jobs.”
 Clinton herself chimed in to agree with her husband, saying “Get it straight.”

-RELATED STORIES ON INQUISITR:
+RELATED STORIES ON THE INQUISITR:

 Mitt Romney’s ‘Binders Full Of Women’ Are Real And They’ve Finally Been Unearthed